-Given survivors seeking a medical forensic exam may be in crisis, and/or will still be feeling the effects of their trauma, it is useful to use a crisis management process when interacting with a survivor.
+Survivors seeking a medical forensic exam may be in crisis and/or will still be feeling the effects of their trauma, therefore it is useful to use a crisis management process when interacting with a survivor.
 A crisis management process includes the following steps:

 Identify the problem

 Summarize and Close